vinceimbat/vinceimbat/content/my daily routine.md

 Details here are allowed to change depending on my projects and their status.

 - If a project is available, see my menu or open [[things|Things]] and perform what to do from a set of preplanned actions prepared during the [[weekly review|weekly review]]).
-- If a project is unavailable, perform [[thoughts/my morning writing practice|my morning writing practice]].
+- If a project is unavailable, perform [[my note-writing practice|my note-writing practice]].
 - I'm also allowed to use this block to read through a stack of material necessary for me to understand something.

 # Lunch Break (12:00–1:30)